Pamela Bruce BA PGDip MBACP (Accred) Changing Space: Psychotherapy/Counselling

 ..and their response to whatever crisis or issue they are facing.
 My experience of the types of crisis or emontional or mental health issue that may bring people to counselling or psycotherapy encompasses:

 - depression, low self-esteem and loss of identity

 - trauma, including the impact of physical, emotional and sexual abuse

 I offer both short-term counselling, addressing a specific problem, and longer term psychotherapy tackling deeper aspects of the individual, exploring and making sense of patterns and experiences from the past, issues manifesting in the here and now and fears about the future.

 Training, qualifications & experience

-I am a qualified integrative psychotherapist and counsellor (PGDip, Regents' University) registered with the British Association of Counselling and psychotherapy (BACP).
+I qualified at post-graduate level as an integrative psychotherapist and counsellor (PGDip, Regents' University) and I'm accredited (signifying having met their higher standard as a competent, ethical and independent practitioner) member of the British Association of Counselling and psychotherapy (BACP).

 In addition to my private practice in Towcester, I also do work for the Oxford Women's Counselling Centre.
 Previously I have worked at Northampton Counselling Service, a drug and alcohol rehabilitation centre and for the Samaritans.